Steven Hyman: Career

 Having stepped down as Provost, Hyman returned to research as the Harvard University Distinguished Service Professor of Stem Cell and Regenerative Biology in July 2011.
 As of February 15, 2012, he succeeded Edward Scolnick as director of the Broad Institute of MIT and Harvard’s Stanley Center for Psychiatric Research.

 In 2000 Hyman became a member of the Institute of Medicine (IOM), which became the National Academy of Medicine as of 2015.
 He has served on its Board of Health Science Policy, spent two terms on its Governing Council (2012-2018), and represented the Governing Council as member to the Governing Board of the National Research Council (2016-2019).
 From 2012-2018 Hyman chaired the US National Academies' Forum on Neuroscience and Nervous System Disorders.

 Hyman is a Fellow of the American College of Neuropsychopharmacology a Fellow of the American Academy of Arts and Sciences (2004), a Fellow of the American Association for the Advancement of Science (2011), and a Distinguished Life Fellow of the American Psychiatric Association.

 From 2003–2017 Hyman was the editor of the Annual Review of Neuroscience.
+He serves on the Board of Directors of Annual Reviews.
 He is a founding member of the International Neuroethics Society, serving as its first President (2008–2014), Hyman also served as president of the Society for Neuroscience (2014–2015) and president of the American College of Neuropsychopharmacology (2018).